 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 Any student pursuing a degree in Political Science & Government has to take a look at Yale University.
 Political science graduates from Yale University get a earnings boost of approximately 36.4% above the typical income of political science & government graduates.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

 Any student pursuing a degree in Political Science & Government needs to take a look at Dartmouth College.
-Students from the political science & government major at Dartmouth College get 36.4% more than the standard college graduate with the same degree.
+Enjoy a strong focus on political science & government inside the major at Dartmouth.
 Students who like a more relaxed life will appreciate the school's position in the smallish town of Hanover, New Hampshire.

 This school requires first-year students to live on-campus.
 You'll get to meet others from many different nationalities because of Dartmouth's diverse student body.
 Videos from Dartmouth are a good way to explore college.